LechenQian/pruning_2/README.md

             x = self.fc2(x)
             return F.log_softmax(x, dim=1)

-After just five epochs of training, this toy dense CNN model has accuracy=99.29% on the MNIST test set with size=0.87 MiB.
+After just five epochs of training, this dense CNN model has accuracy=99.29% on the MNIST test set with size=0.87 MiB.

-####
+#### **Number of parameters in each layer**

-The number of parameters across different layers varies substantially as shown below:
+Given this trained model, we could check the number of parameters across different layers.
+The numbers vary substantially as shown below:
 <p align="center">
     <img src="https://github.com/LechenQian/pruning_2/blob/main/figures/number_parameters_prepruned.png" width="50%" />
 </p>

-## Number of parameters in each layer
-the number of each layer's parameters also affects the decision on sparsity selection.
-Layers with more #parameters require larger sparsities.
+The number of each layer's parameters also affects the decision on sparsity selection as we can roughly infer how much redundancy lies in each layer.
+Layers with more parameters will require a bigger pruning strength.

-#### The distribution of weight values in the dense model
+#### **The distribution of weight values in the dense model**

 <img src="https://github.com/LechenQian/pruning_2/blob/main/figures/histogram_prepruned_weights.png" width="100%" />